 100% of the woodlands we manage are audited and certified by independent third parties.
 98% of the area we manage in Canada is public land.
 The use of public land in Ontario is governed by long-term forest management arrangements that include a public input process and regular, periodic government auditing.
 In Quebec, where the provincial government bears the main responsibility for forest management planning, the forestry industry, with public input, can only harvest where permitted by the Quebec government.

-We made a commitment to maintain 100% certification for our owned and managed timberlands in 2016 in order to continue meeting market demand for a diversity of credible certification options.
+We are committed to maintaining 100% certification for our owned and managed timberlands in order to continue meeting market demand for a diversity of credible certification options.

 Resolute has been, and remains today, a supporter of FSC certification standards, both in terms of responsible forest management certification and chain of custody certification.
-In fact, we remain one of the largest holders of FSC certificates in North America.
 Resolute has also gone above and beyond complying with government-approved harvest plans, regulations and recovery plans for species at risk.

-Although the company has received notice of temporary suspension under the FSC National Boreal Standard, all of the areas in question remain certified under the SFI standard.
+Although the company has received notice of suspension or termination of some forest management certificates under the FSC National Boreal Standard, all of the areas in question remain certified under the SFI standard.

-Details of recent certificate suspensions and expirations are as follows:
+Details of these certificate suspensions and expirations are as follows:

 Statements from the Quebec government confirm that the matters described above are the government’s concern, and that the Province of Quebec is responsible for both the territorial disputes and the caribou habitat issues.
 FSC Canada asked the certification body to extend the temporary suspension of one of Resolute’s Quebec certificates until July 2015 to give the government time to settle its dispute with the Cree First Nation, which dates back to 2002, and resolve the issues with its caribou conservation plan.
 An additional one-year extension was granted in July 2015 by FSC to facilitate continued progress in the negotiations between the Government of Quebec, and the Cree and Innu people, as well as the development of a woodland caribou habitat rehabilitation strategy.

 A resolution was reached in July 2015 between the Quebec government and James Bay Cree representatives to harmonize forest operations with Cree hunting, fishing and trapping activities in the Baril-Moses area.
-The suspension of Resolute’s forest management certificate in the region has been extended through July 2016 while the government continues to work through outstanding issues, and to ultimately provide time for Resolute to work through the FSC process.
+The suspension of Resolute’s forest management certificate in the region was extended through July 2016 while the government continued to work through outstanding issues, and to ultimately provide time for Resolute to work through the FSC process.